Wills17/Rainfall-Prediction/README.md

     pip install -r requirements.txt
     ```

-3. Ensure you have the dataset file `Rainfall_dataset.csv` in the project directory.
+3. Ensure you have the dataset file `Rainfall_dataset.csv` in the `Datasets` directory.

 ## Usage